NbAiLab/notram/guides/development_models.md

 # Development Models

 ## NoTram mBERT
 Trained from Tensorflow mBERT.
 Original model is a BERT Base with 12 hidden layers and 12 attention heads.
 The vocab has 119.547 tokens.
 The original model is trained on 104 languages.
-After a hyperparameter search, the following settings were chosen for trainng on a TPU v3-8:
+After a hyperparameter search, the following settings were chosen for training on a TPU v3-8:

 ```bash
 RUN_PREFIX=notram_mBERT_2760_4e4